gocd/docs.go.cd/extension_points/package_repository_extension.md

 2. Package build time
 3. Name of package creator (if available)
 4. Package comment
-5. Trackback URL - Typically an absolute URL that indicates what job (in Go or otherwise) created the package.
+5. Trackback URL - Typically an absolute URL that indicates what job (in GoCD or otherwise) created the package.
 6. Package - material name (i.e. repo-name:package-name)

 At the time of building the package, it is recommended to include as much of the above information as possible so that it is available for Go to display as below.